How to Enjoy Your Stay in Paris on a Budget: Rent an Apartment

 |Just some of the offerings at the nearby Bon Marche in Paris.

-Even with the euro remaining strong against the dollar (though the U.S. dollar has recently had a resurgence), for the last few years those Americans who can still afford to splurge for a special holiday in Paris can do so by finding the very best
+With the euro weakening against the dollar during the past few years, many Americans can afford to splurge for a special holiday in Paris.
+We suggest a way to do so involving finding the very best

-means for living comfortably and saving money while eating very well.
+means of living comfortably and stretching your dollars while eating very well.

 For many years my husband and I spent a week or so in Paris, where I had lived in my youth, to catch up with friends, who unfortunately for us did not live in apartments big enough to put us up.
 Instead we stayed in inexpensive